Ford and ADT to Form Joint Venture to Fortify Vehicle Security With Breakthrough Technology

-DETROIT, LONDON and BOCA RATON, Fla., Jan.
-18, 2022 (GLOBE NEWSWIRE) -- Ford (: F) and ADT Inc. (: ADT) will invest in a new joint venture called Canopy that combines ADT’s professional security monitoring and Ford’s AI-driven video camera technology to help customers strengthen security of new and existing vehicles across automotive brands.
+Ford (NYSE: F) and ADT+Inc. (NYSE: ADT) will invest in a new joint venture called Canopy that combines ADT’s professional security monitoring and Ford’s AI-driven video camera technology to help customers strengthen security of new and existing vehicles across automotive brands.

 “The combination of our technologies and our deep security experience creates a new category of protection for work and personal vehicles,” said Elliot Cohen, ADT chief business development officer.
 “Vehicles represent the second-most-valuable asset for consumers, and helping to protect them extends ADT’s safe, smart, and sustainable solutions far beyond the home.”